Kong/kongponents/docs/components/select.md

 ### label-tooltip

-Use this prop to pass any custom content to label tooltip.
+Use this slot to pass any custom content to label tooltip.

 <ClientOnly>
   <KSelect label="Label" :items="selectItems">